 To receive the latest SMS updates on Anzac Day commemorations at Gallipoli prior to the services, please provide your mobile number while in Turkey.

 Please include international prefix eg 61412345678 (Don't include + or spaces in number)

 Privacy Statement: The personal information in this form is collected by the Department of Veterans' Affairs.
-This personal information is collected for the purpose of registration for the 2016 Anzac Day commemorative services at Gallipoli in Turkey and will only be used for purposes related to, or arising from these activities and/or for the planning of future commemorative activities by the Department of Veterans' Affairs.
+This personal information is collected for the purpose of registration for the 2016 Anzac Day commemorative service at Gallipoli in Turkey and will only be used for purposes related to, or arising from this activity and/or for the planning of future commemorative activities by the Department of Veterans' Affairs.
 Your name and mobile phone contact number will also be shared with the Department of Foreign Affairs and Trade to be used only in case of an emergency.
 The information will not be disclosed to any other entity or individual.

-Disclaimer: The Australian Government shall not be liable for any loss, damage, cost or expense (including any damage to personal property) suffered, incurred or to be incurred by reason, or in respect, of attendance, or proposed attendance, at the 2016 Anzac Day commemorative services at Gallipoli in Turkey.
+Disclaimer: The Australian Government shall not be liable for any loss, damage, cost or expense (including any damage to personal property) suffered, incurred or to be incurred by reason, or in respect, of attendance, or proposed attendance, at the 2016 Anzac Day commemorative service at Gallipoli in Turkey.
 Under no circumstances will the Australian Government be liable for foreseeable or unforeseeable, or for direct or indirect, loss or damage in any form.